Oyez! Oyez! Learn to Love Your Lungs!

 We also hear from the well known Leicester e-cigarette enthusiast, Louise Ross: ‘We know that vaping is at least 95 per cent safer than smoking, and that people who switch to vaping do very well with their quit attempt.’
 I have written about this down-to-earth lady before: https://www.nicotinemonkey.com/stopping-smoking-through-vulgarity

-What she says is just a slogan, of course, but it would be a better slogan, surely, if the intention is to discourage smoking, if it was something like: ‘Love your life’, ‘Respect your body’ or ‘Your body is the temple of God.
+What she says is just a slogan, of course, but it would be a better slogan, surely, if the intention is to discourage smoking, if it went something like: ‘Love your life’, ‘Respect your body’, or ‘Your body is the temple of God.
 Don’t desecrate it by smoking.’

 Apart from this, there’s something unseemly about nurses trying to promote e-cigarettes.
 To start with, it’s incorrect to say ‘we know vaping is at least 95 per cent safer than smoking’.
 Nobody can say they know this; it’s merely an unproven assertion.

-The specialist nurses should be more aware than most people that to inhale e-cigarette vapour many times daily for years on end, as vapers typically do, could be a disaster; we just don’t know what the long term effects will be, and can’t know, until probably another twenty years.
+The specialist nurses should be more aware than most people that to inhale e-cigarette vapour hundreds of times daily for years on end, as vapers typically do, could be a disaster: we just don’t know what the long term effects will be, and can’t know, until probably another twenty years.

 And to say ‘people who switch to vaping do very well with their quit attempt’ is patronising and meaningless.